-The main risk of the Company’s financial instruments are market risk (including foreign exchange risk and commodity price risks), interest rate risk, credit risk and liquidity risk.
+The main risk of the Company’s financial instruments is market risk (including foreign exchange risk and commodity price risks), interest rate risk, credit risk and liquidity risk.
 Management review and approved policies for managing each of these risks are explained in detail as follows:

 The Company does not significantly use foreign currency because almost all transactions, assets and liabilities are denominated in rupiah.